Completing Your Degree

 If you are a doctoral student, you must have achieved candidacy.

-You must be enrolled for at least one credit hour of appropriate graduate level credit during the semester in which you defend.
+You must be enrolled for at least one credit hour of appropriate graduate-level credit during the semester in which you defend.

 Make certain all committee members will be in attendance (required).
-If you have members that cannot be physically present at the defense because of extenuating circumstances, please refer to the Absent Committee Member Procedures.
+If you have members who cannot be physically present at the defense because of extenuating circumstances, please refer to the Absent Committee Member Procedures.

 You must have a completed, defense-ready document for format evaluation.
 Please refer to Formatting your Thesis or Dissertation for more information on this process.